xXleowXx/gitlab-charts/doc/installation/migration/docker.md

 1. Visit the Helm based deployment and confirm projects, groups, users, issues etc. that existed in your Docker based installation are restored.
-   Also verify if the uploaded files (avatars, files uploaded to issues, etc.) are loaded fine.
+   Also verify user uploaded files (avatars, files uploaded to issues, etc.) load correctly.